CartoDB/carto-react-template/README.md

 yarn start
 ```

-In this moment, cra-template-carto will be using your local `@carto/react` library version.
+In this moment, template-sample-app or template-skeleton will be using your local `@carto/react` library version.